 - "Designated terminal" means a terminal that is designated in or under a collective bargaining agreement as the "home" or "away from home" terminal for a particular crew assignment and that has suitable facilities for food and lodging.
-(49 CFR Part 228, Appendix A) - Railroad and union representatives may agree to establish additional designated terminals having such facilities as points of effective release under the hours of service laws (HSL). - Agreements to establish additional terminals for purposes of release under the HSL should be in writing and should make reference to the HSL. - A designated terminal is a geographical location for a railroad's operation and can be a yard, terminal, city, or defined geographical point. - A designated terminal must be identified in or under the authority of a collective bargaining agreement as the home, away from home, or additional terminal for a specific run (train assignment). - It must have suitable facilities for food and lodging for the crews of that run. - A designated terminal should not be confused with a reporting point. - o A designated terminal only establishes where an employee may be released to receive a statutory off-duty period or an interim period of release. - o A designated terminal may include one or more on-duty locations or reporting points. - Designated terminals determine final or interim release points for qualifying off-duty purposes. - O Any period available for rest that is of 4 or more hours and is at a designated terminal is time off duty.
-All other periods available for rest, including periods of less than 4 hours, or periods available for rest at a location that is not a designated terminal regardless of the duration of the rest period, must be counted as time on duty under the HSL.
-(HSL § 21103 (b))
+(49 CFR Part 228, Appendix A) - Railroad and union representatives may agree to establish additional designated terminals having such facilities as points of effective release under the hours of service regulations (49 CFR Part 228). - Agreements to establish additional terminals for purposes of release should be in writing and should make reference to Title 49 Code of Federal Regulations (CFR) Part 228, Subpart F. - A designated terminal is a geographical location for a railroad's operation and can be a yard, terminal, city, or defined geographical point. - A designated terminal must be identified in or under the authority of a collective bargaining agreement as the home, away from home, or additional terminal for a specific run (train assignment). - It must have suitable facilities for food and lodging for the crews of that run. - A designated terminal should not be confused with a reporting point. - A designated terminal only establishes where an employee may be released to receive a statutory off-duty period or an interim period of release. - o A designated terminal may include one or more on-duty locations or reporting points. - Designated terminals determine final or interim release points for qualifying off-duty purposes. - Any period available for rest that is of 4 or more hours and is at a designated terminal is time off duty.
+All other periods available for rest, including periods of less than 4 hours, or periods available for rest at a location that is not a designated terminal regardless of the duration of the rest period, must be counted as time on duty.
+(49 CFR § 228.405(b))